influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 ## Get started

 1. If you haven't already, [download and install the InfluxData TICK stack (OSS)](/platform/install-and-deploy/install/oss-install).
 (Necessary to say?: use the Linux system packages (`.deb`,`.rpm`) if available.?
 If yes, why?)
-2. Start InfluxDB and send it data from Telegraf.
+2. Start InfluxDB and start Telegraf.
+By default, Telegraf starts sending system metrics to InfluxDB and creates a 'telegraf' database.
 3. Start Kapacitor.

 ## Start InfluxDB and send it data from Telegraf